 Professional Dental Cleaning (Scaling and Root Planing)

-For early-stage gum disease, called gingivitis, a professional cleaning can often solve the problem.
+A professional cleaning can often solve the problem for early-stage gum disease called gingivitis.
 This treatment involves scaling and root planing.

 Improved Oral Hygiene